rmkit-dev/rmkit/src/remux/README.md

 * remux restarts xochitl at first launch, it is not crashing
 * remux does not show itself after an app exits, you must activate it
-* after dismissing remux UI, you need to tap the touch screen before swiping again to show remux
 * if you can not swipe in xochitl, try swiping with four fingers to reset xochitl's gesture engine

 ## Building